SaiShirini3/RED/README.md

 "Nonlocally Centralized Sparse Representation for Image Restoration", IEEE-TIP, 2013.
 The NCSR code is available in http://www4.comp.polyu.edu.hk/~cslzhang/NCSR.htm.
 Also, to have a fair comparison, we use a similar degradation process as done in NCSR.

-## Objective

-The project focuses on learning optimized Partial Differential Equation (PDE) models for image filtering.
-Using training techniques, we optimize parameters of a nonlinear diffusion model for image denoising.
-We further improve the output with efficient backpropagation techniques.
-The PDE model for noise removal involves parameters like noise level, threshold for distinguishing noise and edges, and diffusion function.
-Our primary aim is to learn these parameters using deep learning techniques like backpropagation and incorporate them into the PDE model to obtain a higher quality filtered image.
-We suggest transforming a PDE based on a nonlinear cross-diffusion process into a learnable structure to optimize the model parameters while ensuring stability throughout the learning process.